CarolineLndl/spine_7t_fmri_analysis/README.md

 ### 2.1 Preprocessing 🤯
 Update manually the config file:  `config_preprocess_spine7T.json`

-▸ runs steps automatically: recommanded to run all steps at once ▸ By default all the steps are rerun even if some outputs already exist.
+▸ runs preprocessing steps automatically with with output log from STDOUT ▸ By default all the steps are rerun even if some outputs already exist.
 If manual corrections were made, these files will be used as input for subsequent steps.

 ```bash